TheWidlarzGroup/react-native-notificated/docs/docs/examples/redux-example.md

 ```

-So again at the beginning we need to import everything we need:
+So again at the beginning, we need to import everything we need:

 - `react native` components and event
 - our reducers (please remember that `fetchUsers` is in fact `submit` with `setTimeout`)